jobayer977/javascript-interview-questions/docs/03 Control flow/how-to-scoping-variables-in-javascript-switch-statement/index.md

 ---
 title: How to Scoping variables in JavaScript switch statement?
 ---
-## How to Scoping variables in JavaScript switch statement?

 when you declare variable in case statements, they would hoisted to the switch statement.
 I would show you a very simple way to make sure the variables you declare in your case statements can only be accessed from that block.